suffolklibraries/sljekyll/_events/bungay-2019-07-22-medieval-medicine.md

 Learn how illness was treated and prevented during the medieval period in this fascinating talk from Joy Hawkins.

-Ticket price includes light refreshments and a class of wine.
+Ticket price includes light refreshments and a glass of wine.